SahirBT/ghost-blog/README.md

 # Ghost on Render

 This is a template repository for running [Ghost](https://ghost.org) on Render with custom build from zip file (Ghost-4.16.0.zip as example).

-* It uses the official [Ghost Docker image](https://hub.docker.com/_/ghost).
+You can find more context [here](https://community.render.com/t/deploying-a-custom-ghost-build-on-render/2504/2)

 * It uses [Render Disks](https://render.com/docs/disks) for permanent SSD storage for uploaded files and content.